 Now before the festival of the Passover, Jesus knew that his hour had come to depart from this world and go to the Father.
 Having loved his own who were in the world, he loved them to the end.
 The devil had already put it into the heart of Judas son of Simon Iscariot to betray him.
 And during supper Jesus, knowing that the Father had given all things into his hands, and that he had come from God and was going to God, got up from the table, took off his outer robe, and tied a towel around himself.
 Then he poured water into a basin and began to wash the disciples" feet and to wipe them with the towel that was tied around him.
 He came to Simon Peter, who said to him, "Lord, are you going to wash my feet?"
 Jesus answered, "You do not know now what I am doing, but later you will understand."
 Peter said to him, "You will never wash my feet."
 Jesus answered, "Unless I wash you, you have no share with me."
 Simon Peter said to him, "Lord, not my feet only but also my hands and my head!"
 Jesus said to him, "One who has bathed does not need to wash, except for the feet, but is entirely clean.
 And you are clean, though not all of you."
 For he knew who was to betray him; for this reason he said, "Not all of you are clean."
 After he had washed their feet, had put on his robe, and had returned to the table, he said to them, "Do you know what I have done to you?
 You call me Teacher and Lord-and you are right, for that is what I am.
 So if I, your Lord and Teacher, have washed your feet, you also ought to wash one another's feet.
 For I have set you an example, that you also should do as I have done to you.

-When Jesus says, "Do this in memory of me!" what exactly did he mean by "THIS" What had Jesus in mind through the symbolism of the broken bread and the shared wine?
-We need to get behind the standard Catechism answer that the Mass is a time-transcending sacrifice and think afresh about what the paschal meal meant.
-The Last Supper was celebrated in the context of the Jewish Passover meal and tonight's first reading explains the meaning of this feast.
-In words and symbols it recalled the greatest saving act of God in the Old Testament, the exodus from Egypt, setting God's people free from slavery.
+When Jesus said, “Do this in memory of me!” what did he mean by “THIS”?
+What did he mean by the symbolism of the broken bread and the shared wine?
+We need to get behind the standard Catechism formula about the Broken Bread as a sacrifice that transcends time, and think afresh about what Jesus intended by it.
+The Supper was celebrated in the context of the Jewish Passover meal and tonight’s first reading explains the meaning of this feast.
+In words and symbols it recalled the greatest saving act of God in the Old Testament, the exodus from Egypt, setting God’s people free from slavery.
 It opens us up to the idea that God enters our lives to save us and set us free from whatever oppresses us.
-So "opened up," we are prepared for the good news that the definitive saving work of God is done in and by Jesus Christ.
+So “opened up,” we are prepared for the good news that the definitive saving work of God is done in and by Jesus Christ.

-Like Saint Peter, we cooperate with Jesus by letting him wash our feet, accepting his loving service.
-Having accepted the gift we try to imitate it in our lives.
-What Jesus does for us in his Passion shows us how to live.
-In some real sense, we must live "for" God and for others.
-He tells them "you also ought to wash one another's feet."
-We can regard our Eucharist as the place where the Lord washes our feet, and then sends us out to wash the feet of others, figuratively at least.
-Genuine Eucharist piety must lead to service of others.
-The same Christ who broke the bread of the Eucharist also washed the feet of his followers.
+Like St Peter, we let Jesus wash our feet, accepting his challenge to become servants of each other, like him.
+His example shows us how to live.
+He tells us “you too ought to wash one another’s feet.”
+Our Eucharist is the place from which he sends us out to wash the feet of others, figuratively at least.
+Genuine Eucharistic piety leads to actual service of others.
 We must follow his example both at the altar of the Eucharist and at the altar of life.